Juve45/batstat/README.md

 * Only 1 battery supported
 * Gathers data only from `/sys/class/power_supply/`
   If your machine contains the battery information in a different folder, this program will not work.
+* On arch systems (or other distros which use current/charge/voltage instead of energy/power) the program will now show the battery capacity in Ah and discharge in A. A fix for this is not obvious since

 # Dependencies
 * ncurses C++ library